Rxxllnz/Robotica_inteligente_sistemas_autonomos/Readme.md

 - Servo scans and linear interpolation are used to map analog readings to distances using a calibration table.
 - Movement calculations convert distances and angles into micro-step counts using wheel geometry and a function that returns steps per revolution.

+Diferents modes:
+- `TEST_MODE`: When enabled, the robot runs a predefined sequence of commands for testing without external input.
+- `SERIAL_STUB`: When enabled, the robot listens for serial commands to simulate remote control.

 Quickstart — build & flash (Arduino IDE)
 --------------------------------------
 Prerequisites:
 - Arduino IDE (or PlatformIO)
-- Board core for the chosen ESP (ESP8266/ESP32)
+- Board core for the chosen ESP (ESP8266)
 - USB drivers
 - Required libraries: `DMotor_mod`, `Servo_ESP8266`, `AF_Stepper` (verify versions and compatibility)

 Steps:
+1. Clone the repository.
+2. Open the Arduino IDE.
-1. Open `Robot_code/Robot_code.ino` in the Arduino IDE.
+3. Open `Robot_code/Robot_code.ino` in the Arduino IDE.
-2. Select board and port (Tools → Board, Tools → Port).
+4. Select board and port (Tools → Board, Tools → Port).
-3. Verify / Compile.
+5. Verify / Compile.
-4. Upload to the board.
+6. Upload to the board.
-5. Open the Serial Monitor at `115200` baud to view runtime logs.
+7. Open the Serial Monitor at `115200` baud to view runtime logs.

 Notes
 -----
-- The sketch enables `TEST_MODE` by default.
+- The sketch have `TEST_MODE` and `SERIAL_STUB`.
 Disable it for real competition and provide remote command input instead.
-- The Arduino IDE compiles `movement.cpp` and `get_out.cpp` because they are `#include`d by the sketch.
+- The Arduino IDE compiles `movement.cpp`, `get_out.cpp` and other .cpp files because they are `#include`d by the sketch.
 If you reorganize files, ensure the translation units are compiled or convert them into a library for cleaner builds.

 Additional recent changes
 ------------------------